-Looking for a great, easy to grow native plant which can be used as in a tropical-style garden?
+Looking for a great, easy-to-grow native plant that can be used as in a tropical-style garden?
 Look no further than the Cunjevoi Lily, Alocasia brisbanensis.
 They make great structural feature plants, especially when planted around water features in tropical gardens.
-Plant them into a damp spot in the garden which receives at most only filtered sunlight for best results.
+Plant them into a damp spot in the garden that receives at most only filtered sunlight for best results.

-The Cunjevoi Lily goes by several other common names, they are sometimes called the Spoon Lily due to the spoon-shape of the spathe which surround the flower inflorescence.
+The Cunjevoi Lily goes by several other common names; they are sometimes called the Spoon Lily due to the spoon shape of the spathe that surrounds the flower inflorescence.
 Another name is the Native Elephant Ear, a reference how the shape, size and texture of the leaves resemble an ear of a big, old African elephant bull.
 The common name Elephant‘s Ear is also used for many other species of the Alocasia genus, as well as the related Colocasia genus.

 Alocasia brisbanensis natively occurs in warmer coastal and inland-coastal areas north from the Illawarra region just south of Sydney in New South Wales all the way up to far north Queensland.
 They can be found growing as an understory plant along rainforest margins and in riparian areas along waterways, especially in places where there is a gap in the canopy to allow light in.